Spectral substructured two-level domain decomposition methods: Introduction

 This paper is organized as follows.
 In Section \ref{sec:Two-Level-method-Laplace}, we formulate the classical parallel Schwarz method in a substructured form.
 This is done at the continuous level and represents the starting point for the S2S method introduced in Section \ref{sec:Two-Level-methods}.
-In particular, the S2S method is described in Section \ref{sec:S2S}.
-A convergence analysis is given in Section \ref{sec:conv_S2S}.
-Section \ref{sec:geometric} is devoted to the G2S method, which is described in Section \ref{sec:G2S}.
-We prove convergence results and relations between G2S and S2S in Section \ref{two-level-geometrical}.
-Section \ref{sec:comparison} focuses on the theoretical relation between substructured two-level DD methods and two-level DD methods defined in volume.
-In Section \ref{sec:implementation}, we discuss implementation details and multilevel extensions of the G2S method.
-Numerical experiments are shown and discussed in Section \ref{sec:num_exp}.
-Finally, we present our conclusions in Section \ref{sec:conclusions}.
+A detailed convergence analysis is presented in Section \ref{sec:conv_S2S}.
+Section \ref{sec:numerical_Vc} discusses both PCA-based and deep neural networks approaches to numerically create an efficient coarse space.
+Extensive numerical experiments are presented in Section \ref{sec:num_exp}, where the robustness of the proposed methods with respect to mesh refinement and physical (jumping) parameters is studied.
+We present our conclusions in Section \ref{sec:conclusions}.
+Finally, in the Appendix important implementation details are discussed.